shlomi-noach/awesome-mysql/README.md

 ## Newsletters

 *Newsletters require an email address, by definition.
-Only list newsletters that require nothing but an email address*
+List below are newsletters that require nothing but an email address*

 - [Weekly MySQL News](http://mysqlnewsletter.com/) - Unofficial weekly news digest of all things MySQL.